-Travelling can be stressful at the best of times, but throw in a couple of children, a hectic festive schedule and the Christmas traffic and it soon becomes a complete nightmare – but it doesn’t have to be.
-So, round up the kids, pack up the car and follow these top tips for travelling with your kids this Christmas:
+Travelling can be stressful at the best of times, but throw in a couple of children, a hectic festive schedule and the Christmas traffic, and it soon becomes a complete nightmare.
+On top of that, if you have children in tow, things can quickly go from 0 to a 100!

 No one likes to think the worst, but as the old saying goes: “if something can go wrong, it probably will” – so always prepare for the worst case scenario.
 If you’re driving cross-country, make sure you pack some blankets, spare clothes, bottled water, non-perishable food, a fully-charged phone and a torch.
 In case there are any accidents along the way, it’s also a good idea to take a child-friendly first aid kit, such as those available from Steroplast Healthcare.

 It’s all too easy to get swept along in the Christmas rush and try to pack as many things as possible into each trip – but you’ll get far more out of your travels if you plan ahead.
 Try to take things at a slower pace and be realistic about how much ground you can cover.

 The less you feel you have to cram in, the less stressful and more enjoyable the trip will be.

 If you are travelling with another family, make sure each adult has a their own task or responsibility, such as minding the kids, making sure certain things are packed or taking turns at the wheel.
 Sharing the load will make the trip far more enjoyable for everyone.